 Oyvind Juul (O.J.)
 Noer was instrumental in the success of Milorganite as well as establishing the turfgrass industry.
 His achievements were so advantageous he was formally given the title “Mr. Turf” by the Golf Course Superintendents Association of America.

 In the early 1900’s, Milwaukee’s Sewerage Commission established a fellowship at the University of Wisconsin–Madison College of Agriculture to investigate the many potential applications of Milorganite as a fertilizer.
 Noer led the work and conducted extensive field trials rather than relying on chemical analysis, which was standard for the day.

-After experimenting with field crops and vegetables, Noer used this new organic nitrogen fertilizer on golf course turf with superior results.
+After experimenting with field crops and vegetables, Noer used this new slow-release nitrogen fertilizer on golf course turf with superior results.
 As word spread across the country among golf course superintendents about this new fertilizer, Noer knew he had a commercially viable product.